nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **ReportedPropertyDamage**.
 1 if property was reportedly damaged, 0 if otherwise.

-- **TownsCities**.
-Coded 1 if this is an independent event (i.e., not already listed under another city/town name on the same date), 0 otherwise.

-- **Events**.
-Coded 1 if this is an independent event (i.e., not already listed under another city/town name on the same date), 0 if otherwise.
-A protest and counter-protest in the same location on the same day both get a 1.

 - **Source1**.
 URL or description of source for EstimateText or EstimateLow.

 - **Source2**.
 URL of source for EstimateHigh, when relevant.